Constructing group actions on quasi-trees and applications to mapping class groups: A quasi-tree of metric spaces

+For the moreover part, note that under the assumption on $Stab_G(Y)$, $\langle g \rangle $ has finite index in this group.
+On the other hand the set of elements in $G$ in the definition of WPD (elements that almost fix two points at a large distance on a quasi-axis of $g$) is contained in $Stab_G(Y)$ by Corollary \ref{nearest_point2}, therefore the concerned set is finite, hence $g$ is WPD. \end{proof}

-\begin{examples} Let $\Gamma$ be a discrete group of isometries of $\H^n$ and $\bY$ the collection of translates of finitely many axes of elements $\gamma_i$ of $\Gamma$, as in Example \ref{ex}(1).
-Then each $\gamma_i$ is a WPD element of $\cC(\bY)$, where $\cC(Y)\cong\R$ is the axis $Y$.
-Similar conclusions hold in examples (2) and (4).
-In example (3) elements $g$ that are pseudo-Anosov when restricted to a subsurface $Y\in\bY$ (or Dehn twists when $Y$ is an annulus) will be WWPD elements for the action of the mapping class group on $\cC(\bY)$. \end{examples}
+\begin{examples}[WPD and WWPD] Let $\Gamma$ be a discrete group of isometries of $\H^n$ and $\bY$ the collection of translates of the axes of a hyperbolic element $\gamma$ of $\Gamma$, as in Example \ref{ex}(1).
+Then $\gamma$ is a WPD element of $\cC(\bY)$, where $\cC(Y)\cong\R$ is the axis $Y$.
+Similar conclusions hold in the other examples.

+We will see examples of WWPD elements in Section \ref{section.embedding}.
+Elements $g \in MCG$ that are pseudo-Anosov when restricted to a subsurface $Y$ (or Dehn twists when $Y$ is an annulus) will be WWPD elements, but not WPD in general, for the action of the mapping class group on $\cC(\bY^i)$, where $Y \in \bY^i$.
+To be precise we may only have the action on the color preserving subgroup in Lemma \ref{finite index}, and assume $g$ is contained in the subgroup otherwise take a finite power to satisfy this.
+To verify that $g$ is WWPD is immediate from Proposition \ref{wwpd} since $g$ is WPD for the action of $MCG(Y)$ on the curve complex of $Y$.
+In fact, $g$ is $WWPD^+$ (see \cite{scl}).